rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 - Abstract Product_View_Options_Type_Select logic from the Magento core.
 This should extend the core, which I could not get to work today.
 - Additions to the Mage_Core_Sitemap Product model. (this should be defined elsewhere).

+- Contacts Core XML change URL Key.
+(Should be a module).
 - Sales Guest Helper method added.
 Footer_Links Guest Form link.
 Create Better Way to set REL.
 - Add to Cart and Checkout: move code from core to local add-on.
 - Change Page titles to use the Prefix defined in the Magento admin.